ashesh-0/kaggle_competitions/LANL_Earthquake_challenge/README.md

     after 100, I see fluctuation.
 However, by looking at playground.tensorflow.org I saw that there are cases when after fluctuations, things stablize. therefore, I'm trying with even larger epoch.

 4. Try even larger epoch(400) (V10)
+    not much improvement.

+5. Using model which performs best on validation set.
+(V11)